 Van de Graaf questions human destiny and how we as human beings can develop ourselves and grow on a spiritual level.
 He wishes his artworks to provide ‘food’ for the soul, both for himself and the viewer.

 His artworks should be a (re)discovery for himself and the viewer and he wishes to stimulate a personal deepening.
 They are his reaction to the superficiality of modern society and the lack of ‘soul food’ for the younger generations.

 Van de Graaf transforms the inspiration he draws from these themes into contemporary (symbolic) interpretations while richly referring to artists through all times of art history such as Caspar David Friedrich, Anselm Kiefer, Joan Mitchell and Rembrandt.

 The paintings move between figuration and abstraction, giving the viewer certain freedom of interpretation.
 At the same time the intensity of the paintings act like a gaze back at the viewer, a reflection of thoughts, crossing the line from observation to introspection and self-examination.

 He has been professionally trained in painting and drawing from the age of 13 to 18 by the Dutch artist Erica Meyster (1949 - 2006), before studying Architecture at the Technical University in Delft (MSc 2009).
 The area of interest that inspired him in the works he made during his youth has remained a source of inspiration in his current work.
 The moment he began to work with oil paint he fell in love with the medium and this continues to grow ever since.

 Van de Graaf experiences the process of creating as inner battles, freedom and faith.

 WHO I AM

-Searching meaning in life through my art, my wife, love and personal growth.
+Searching meaning in life through my art, my wife and love.
 Enjoys life.
+Art, nature, food, wine.

 CONTACT THE ARTIST